Welcome to Writing 50E: Research Writing for Engineers.

 I have been teaching at UCSB since Summer 2019.
 I’ve taught a variety of classes here, including multimedia writing, writing for engineers, first-year writing, and business writing.
 At other universities, I’ve taught a variety of courses (too many to list) covering professional, technical, and scientific communication.

-I currently live in Santa Barbara with my spouse and my kittens, Peter and Diana, who are nearly a year old.
+I currently live in Goleta with my spouse and my cats, Peter and Diana.
 I play a lot of video games, and enjoy hiking and cooking.

 Before starting at UCSB, I worked at a school in the State University of New York system.
 Before that, I got my PhD and MA from Miami University (in Ohio).
 Before starting grad school, I received a BA in English and a BA in History from the University of Southern Indiana.
 And many years before all of that, I was born in east Tennessee.
 I’ve lived in a lot of different places – sometimes for school, sometimes for work, sometimes because my family moved, and sometimes for reasons I don’t fully understand.